-Ida b.
-Wells Productions, Launch of Nook Farm Tours, Art making activity, and Food Truck FREE and OPEN TO ALL with RESERVATIONS REQUIRED.
+An Ida B. Wells Production, FREE House Tours, Art making activity, and ice cream, MUSEUM SALE – FREE EVENT OPEN TO ALL with RESERVATIONS REQUIRED.

 Join the Stowe Center as we celebrate Harriet Beecher Stowe’s Birthday with a range of exciting new programs and touring offerings all designed to celebrate Harriet’s legacy and inspire our audiences to engage in the complicated issues of today.

-Visitors of all ages are encouraged to make online reservations for special 30 minute short tours available every 30 minutes, a NEW 45 minute Nook Farm Walking Tour available four times, as well as an immersive theater performance available three times during the birthday celebration.
+Visitors of all ages are encouraged to make online reservations for 45 min. tours available every 30 minutes, as well as an immersive theater performance available during the birthday celebration.
 New Haven artist/performer Karima A. Robinson will perform scenes from her newly developed one-woman play about the life of anti-lynching advocate Ida B. Wells entitled, Colored People’s Day: Ida B. Wells at the Chicago World’s Fair.
-This theatrical promenade style experience will be presented outside on the grounds of the Stowe Center at 11am; 1pm and 3pm.
+This theatrical promenade style experience will be presented outside on the grounds of the Stowe Center at 2-3:30pm.
+Registration here.

 Wells reported on racial injustices of her time working in a shared tradition of Stowe who used words to help change the world.
 Actor Dr. Robinson brings Well’s activism and story to life with the intention of showing how history can inspire us to continue to work for racial and social injustice today.
 There will also be activity tables to make yourself a birthday present in honor of Harriet, and a food truck will be onsite encouraging visitors to bring their own chairs and blankets and settle under the trees of near the gardens to share a meal outside with friends and family.